 Waste disposal workers have one of the most dangerous, physically-demanding jobs in the United States.
-Not only are they required to operate industrial-grade equipment routinely, but they are also exposed to numerous toxins, pollutants, and chemical contaminants daily.
+They must operate industrial-grade equipment routinely and are exposed to numerous toxins, pollutants, and chemical contaminants daily.
 This repeated exposure can lead to several long-term, life-threatening illnesses.

-According to a report from the United States Bureau of Labor Statistics (BLS), the injury and illness rate for waste disposal workers is almost two times higher than any other occupation in America.
+According to a United States Bureau of Labor Statistics (BLS) report, the waste disposal workers’ injury and illness rate is almost twice higher than any other occupation in America.
 From 2017 to 2018, occupational injuries and illnesses for waste management workers increased from 116.9 thousand to 118.6 thousand.

-In a 2017 study published in Occupational Medicine, researchers found that “rates of fatal, non-fatal injuries and self-reported work-related illness were found to be higher in the waste and recycling sector than in [the work] industry as a whole.”
+In a 2017 study published in Occupational Medicine, researchers found that “rates of fatal, non-fatal injuries and self-reported work-related illness were higher in the waste and recycling sector than in [the work] industry as a whole.”